UNDP-Data/geohub-data-pipeline/README.md

 ## Running the pipeline as a command line tool
-While the pipeline was designed to be executed and leverage cloud environment, sometimes it may be desirable to run it as a command line tool.
+While the pipeline was designed to be executed within and leverage cloud environment, sometimes it may be desirable to run it as a command line tool.
 In general the best option ot run GDAL dependent pythin software is through docker.
 This is to avoid potential issues that could arise from GDAL dependencies and version mismatch.